Kingfield Road, Woking, Surrey, GU22 9EQ

 Homework

-One piece of online maths homework will be given to the children on a Monday and expected to be handed in the following Monday.
+One piece of online maths homework will be given to the children on a Thursday and expected to be handed in the following Wednesday.
 If homework is not handed in, children will miss their playtime to complete it.
 The website to find this homework is MYMATHS.

 Reading